knime/knime-python-extension-template/README.md

 * [pixi](https://pixi.sh/latest/)

 ### Instructions:
-1. **Clone** this repository or use it as a **template** (click on the green "Use this template" button):
-2. **Edit** `knime.yml` -  provide your metadata, license, ...
-3. _(Optional)_ Modify the `src/extension.py` file to implement your own logic.
+3. **Modify** the `src/extension.py` file or **add** further files to implement your own logic.
+Note that every py file equivalent to one node needs to be imported in the init.py file.
-4. _(Optional)_ Add python packages to the environment with the following command, or by manually editing the `pixi.toml` file:
+4. **Install** the python environment:
     ```bash
-    pixi add <package_name>
+    pixi install
     ```

-    It is good practice to keep the `pixi.lock` file in this repository and commit the changes to it whenever you add packages or update them with `pixi update`.
-5. **Install** the python environment:
+    This will install the Python environment as defined in the `pixi.toml` file.
+If you leave this file unchanged, the Python environment that is installed will have the needed KNIME packages installed per default (knime-python-versions).
+5. _(Optional)_ Add python packages to the environment with the following command, or by manually editing the `pixi.toml` file:
     ```bash
-    pixi install
+    pixi add <package_name>
     ```
+    Note that you have to run the `pixi install` command again after manually editing the `pixi.toml` file.
-6. **Test** the extension in the KNIME Analytics Platform with the extension in debug mode by adding the following line to the knime.ini file (adjust <path_to_this_repository> in the config.yml):
+6. **Install** the extension in debug mode in your KNIME Analytics Platformby running the following command:
     ```
-    -Dknime.python.extension.config=<path/to/your/config.yml>
+    pixi run register-debug-in-knime
     ```
-   This will start the KNIME Analytics Platform with your extension installed.
+   Previously this step required modifying the `config.yml`and `knime.ini` files manually.
+This improvement will allow you to select your KNIME Analytics Platform installation and append the `-Dknime.python.extension.debug_knime_yaml_list=<path/to/your/knime.yml>` argument automatically to the according `knime.ini` file.
 You can now test your extension in the KNIME Analytics Platform (e.g. demo workflow).
 7. **Bundle** your extension:
     ```bash
     pixi run build